Clothooo/lvt2calib/README.md

 ## Introduction

-This solution provides a automatic an unified method for extrinsic calibration between repetitive scanning and non-repetitive scanning 3D LiDAR, sparse and dense 3D LiDAR, visual  and thermal camera.
+This solution provides an automatic and unified method for extrinsic calibration between repetitive scanning and non-repetitive scanning 3D LiDAR, sparse and dense 3D LiDAR, visual and thermal camera.

 A four-circular-holes board is adopted for all sensors as the calibration board.
-The four circle canters can be detected by all sensors, thus are ideal common features.
-To unify the calibration process, we propose a automatic target detection method based on template matching.
+The four circle canters can be detected by all sensors, which are ideal common features.
+To unify the calibration process, we propose an automatic target detection method based on template matching.
 In addition, we provide two types of output, minimizing 2D re-projection error (Min2D) and minimizing 3D matching error (Min3D), for different users of LiDAR-Camera suite.

 ## How to use

 ### Note

-For usage on Robosense repetitive-scan LiDARs, please use [rs_to_velodyne](https://github.com/HViktorTsoi/rs_to_velodyne) to transfer Robosense-format Point Cloud to Velodyne-format Point Cloud as first.
+For usage on Robosense repetitive-scan LiDARs, please use [rs_to_velodyne](https://github.com/HViktorTsoi/rs_to_velodyne) to transfer Robosense-format Point Cloud to Velodyne-format Point Cloud at first.
 Then use the velodyne-related settings to do the calibration.

 The specialized luanch for robosense serials is under development...